|Registration and Rates||About the Conference||Schedule-at-a-Glance|

 Molly Chase, managing director, HUGE Theater; Jamie Millard, executive director, Pollen; Trina Olson, executive director, PFund Foundation; Tarrah Palm, executive director, ResourceWest; April Reardon; and Corrie Zoll, executive director, Heart of the Beast Puppet & Mask Theatre

 101 Track: Accounting for the Rest of Us

 Various accounting tasks in many nonprofits, especially small organizations, fall to team members who are not accountants.
 This can be a challenging endeavor.
 So, let’s take a few minutes to dig into the accounting jargon and tools.
 What are the most important things you might not know about balance sheets, income statements, budgets or statements of cash flows?
 What are the most critical things to never forget?
 And which tasks are best to turn over to a CPA?

-Roxie Alexander, controller, Greater Twin Cities United Way; Steven Anseth, CPA, partner, Abdo, Eick & Meyers and Mary Kinder, grants and finance manager, Minnesota Coalition Against Sexual Assault
+Roxie Alexander, controller, Greater Twin Cities United Way; Steven Anseth, partner, Abdo, Eick & Meyers; and Mary Kinder, grants and finance manager, Minnesota Coalition Against Sexual Assault

 It Costs Money to Raise Money